apiscopo/tedata/README.md

 scrape_chart(scraper = scr, id = "gdp", country: str = "united-states")
 ```

+### Additional Notes

+- If using a headless webdriver instance, i.e a browser window is shown, DO NOT CHANGE ANY SETTINGS ON THE CHART MANUALLY.
+- Specifically changing the chart_type cannot be detected as the code stands now.
+This could then lead to scraping failures.
+- Best to run in headless mode or if running with head, only use the browser window for veiwing the actions as they are taken by the webdriver.

 ### Reporting issues and debugging

 The package has extensive logging which should help me identify where things went wrong if you encounter a problem.
 Please log an issue or pull request and send me your logfile if you run into a problem. logfiles are stored in `/src/tedata/logs`.